Glasgow Central Railway: The Glasgow Central Railway

 The Caledonian clearly had to do something, and an independent engineer, Charles Forman, proposed a solution: a Glasgow Central Railway should be built on an east-west axis, connecting Maryhill in the north west of the city with Dalmarnock, on a short branch from Rutherglen on the main line, in the south east.
 It would run through the city centre south of the NBR line and have station facilities at the Caledonian's Glasgow Central terminal, as well as giving direct access to Stobcross and the Queen's Dock, still an important dock area.
 The Caledonian thought this was a good idea, and encouraged the development of the scheme.
 At this time the line that became the Liverpool Overhead Railway was being designed.
-The solution of building an urban railway over the streets in the central area seemed attractive and relatively cheap, and on that basis the Glasgow Central Railway obtained parliamentary authorisation on 10 August 1888.
+The solution of building an urban railway over the streets in the central area seemed attractive and relatively cheap, and on that basis the Glasgow Central Railway obtained the Glasgow Central Railway Act 1888 (51 & 52 Vict. c. cxciv) providing authorisation on 10 August 1888.

-Business interests and public opinion in Glasgow only now realised what was being proposed, and a considerable outcry; so vehement was it that the Caledonian reconsidered, and a further Act was sought and obtained the following year, altering the plan to a sub-surface line like the NBR line.
-Getting the Act was one thing, but the detailed engineering of a sub-surface railway through the centre of the city, with large buildings that could not be disturbed, was daunting.
+Business interests and public opinion in Glasgow only now realised what was being proposed, and a considerable outcry; so vehement was it that the Caledonian reconsidered, and a further act of Parliament was sought and obtained as the Caledonian Railway Act 1889 (52 & 53 Vict. c. xii) the following year, altering the plan to a sub-surface line like the NBR line.
+Getting the act of Parliament was one thing, but the detailed engineering of a sub-surface railway through the centre of the city, with large buildings that could not be disturbed, was daunting.
 The Caledonian decided to take the work into its own hands, still employing the engineering firm that conceived the scheme, and the company was absorbed on 31 May 1890.
 No physical work had started at that time.

 Notwithstanding the difficulties, the idea of the line was so attractive that a branch was proposed, running from Bridgeton Cross via Tollcross to Carmyle (on the Caledonian's Rutherglen and Coatbridge line and on to Newton on the main line.
-This extension, often informally referred to as the Tollcross line, was authorised by Act of Parliament on 25 July 1890.
+This extension, often informally referred to as the Tollcross line, was authorised by the Caledonian Railway (Additional Powers) Act 1890 (53 & 54 Vict. c. cxxxi) on 25 July 1890.

 The first sod was cut on 11 June 1890 by Master J. B. Montgomerie Fleming, son of J. B. Fleming of Kelvinside.
 Construction was prodigiously difficult: five out of seven miles were underground; and the city authorities were now alerted to the need to demand proper respect for the aesthetics of the city streets, and they paid close attention to the plans and practices of the company.
 The new Botanic Gardens was of especial architectural interest as a result.
-The Caledonian issued £950,000 of special stock to fund the construction.
+The Caledonian Railway issued £950,000 of special stock to fund the construction.